Coronavirus death toll jumps as government tries to contain outbreak

 Over the weekend, President Xi Jinping said the country was facing a "grave situation."

-State media reported that Chinese Premier Li Keqiang arrived in Wuhan Monday — the most senior official, “entrusted" personally by Xi to visit the city and inspect the ongoing efforts to contain the epidemic as Chinese government faced pressure to do more to stop the outbreak.
+State media reported that Chinese Premier Li Keqiang, who has been “entrusted" personally by Xi to visit Wuhan and inspect the ongoing efforts to contain the epidemic, arrived in the city Monday.

 Yuliya Talmazan reported from London; Eric Baculinao from Manila; Leou Chen from Shenzhen.